19hours/sg-statutes/Acts/Property Tax Act.md

 (11) In this section —

-“computer” and “computer output” have the same meanings as in section 2(1) of the Computer Misuse and Cybersecurity Act (Cap.
+“computer” and “computer output” have the same meanings as in section 2(1) of the Computer Misuse Act (Cap.
 50A);

+[Act 9 of 2018 wef 31/08/2018]

 “demand for information” means a demand by the Comptroller, the Chief Assessor or an officer authorised by either of them in that behalf to answer a question when in attendance before the Comptroller, the Chief Assessor or the officer pursuant to a notice under subsection (3);